Accelerating access to rotavirus vaccines

 A lifeline for children in the world’s poorest countries

 Diarrhea is a leading killer of young children worldwide, and rotavirus is the most common cause of severe diarrhea.
-Each year, rotavirus kills more than 450,000 children younger than five years of age and hospitalizes millions more.
-Countries that have introduced rotavirus vaccines have experienced significant reductions in severe and fatal diarrhea, underscoring the incredible potential for rotavirus vaccines to improve child health and save lives.
-Learn more
+In 2013, rotavirus killed 215,000 children younger than five years of age and hospitalized millions more.
+Countries that have introduced rotavirus vaccines have experienced reductions in severe and fatal diarrhea, underscoring the incredible potential for rotavirus vaccines to improve child health and save lives.

 PATH’s approach: Providing expertise, tools, and evidence to support rotavirus vaccine access and sustainability